 Introduces glacial processes that shape mountainous and polar regions, creating a wealth of characteristic landforms; and periglacial processes that profoundly impact nearly twenty percent of the land surface of the plant and Mars through frost action and thermal fluctuations.
 Prerequisite: MATH 125; either PHYS 114 or PHYS 121; ESS 211; ESS 326; recommended: ESS 431.

-An introduction to the vast regions of land influenced by ice and to 1) the glacial processes that produce a wealth of fascinating landforms unique to glaciated regions, and massive amounts of sediment that fill valleys and fjords and accumulate on continental shelves; and 2) the periglacial processes that profoundly impact nearly 20% of the land surface of our planet by sustaining permafrost up to 1.5 km deep and localizing all hydrological and biological activity to within ~1 m of the ground surface.
+An introduction to the vast regions of land influenced by ice and to 1) the glacial processes that sculpt fascinating landforms unique to glaciated regions and underlie erosion by glaciers, which curtails the growth of mountain ranges (a notion known as the Snow Buzsaw), and produces massive amounts of sediment that fill valleys and fjords and accumulate on continental shelves; and 2) the periglacial processes that profoundly impact nearly 20% of the land surface of our planet by sustaining permafrost up to 1.5 km deep and localizing all hydrological and biological activity to within ~1 m of the ground surface.
 Lectures and discussions will also include extra-terrestrial cryogenic landscapes, and topical linkages between glacial erosion and tectonics in active high mountain ranges, and between the cryosphere and global climate in an era of rapid warming

 Student learning goals